Azure/azure-osconfig/docs/architecture.md

 # 6. OSConfig Universal Native Resource Provider (NRP)

-The OSConfig Universal Native Resource Provider (NRP) adapter links OSConfig to the [Azure Automanage Machine Configuration (MC)](https://learn.microsoft.com/en-us/azure/governance/machine-configuration/).
+The OSConfig Universal Native Resource Provider (NRP) Adapter links OSConfig to the [Azure Automanage Machine Configuration (MC)](https://learn.microsoft.com/en-us/azure/governance/machine-configuration/).

-Using MC and the OSConfig Universal NRP, we can create Azure Policies that automatically target for compliance audit or remediation all Linux Arc devices in a particular Azure subscription or Azure resource group.
+Using MC and the OSConfig Universal NRP, we can create Azure Policies that automatically target for compliance audit or remediation all Linux Arc devices in a particular Azure subscription and Azure resource group.

-The Universal NRP is used with the SecurityBaseline module to audit and remediate the [Azure Security Baseline for Linux](https://learn.microsoft.com/en-us/azure/governance/policy/samples/guest-configuration-baseline-linux).
+The Universal NRP can audit and remediate the the [Azure Security Baseline for Linux](https://learn.microsoft.com/en-us/azure/governance/policy/samples/guest-configuration-baseline-linux) either by itself (acting as 'OSConfig for MC') or via the SecurityBaseline module.
 In the future the Universal NRP could be used for other scenarios.

 <img src="assets/5_guestconfig.png" alt="OSConfig NRP" width=70%/>